Darelife/darelife/README.md

 - 👋 Hi, I’m @darelife
-- 👀 I’m interested in bastketball, tennis, coding & playing a guitar
-- 🌱 I’m currently learning python
+- 🌱 I'm learning python, js and kotlin

 <!---
 probasketball/probasketball is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.